I'm a member

 Printer Friendly Version

-The test considered the reference standard for diagnosing gastroparesis.
-The patient ingests a radionuclide-labeled standard meal, and then images are performed at 0, 1, 2, and 4 hours postprandially to measure how much of the meal has passed beyond the stomach.
+Gastric emptying scintigraphy is considered the reference standard for diagnosing gastroparesis.
+The patient ingests a radionuclide-labeled standard meal, and subsequent imaging is performed at 0, 1, 2, and 4 hours postprandially, to measure how much of the meal has passed beyond the stomach.
 A typical threshold to indicate abnormal gastric emptying is more than 10% of the meal remaining at 4 hours after ingestion.

-An ingestible capsule (SmartPill® GI Monitoring System) has been cleared for marketing by the U.S. Food and Drug Administration (FDA) via a 510(k) application, with the indication for use to evaluate delayed gastric emptying.
+In 2006, an ingestible capsule (SmartPill® GI Monitoring System; Given Imaging) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process, for evaluation of delayed gastric emptying.
 Gastric emptying is signaled when the pH monitor in the capsule indicates a change in pH from the acidic environment of the stomach to the alkaline environment of the small intestine.
 For example, an increase of two or more pH units usually indicates gastric emptying, and a subsequent decreaase of one or more pH units usually indicates passage to the ileocecal junction.
 While SmartPill does not measure 50% emptying time, it can be correlated with scintigraphically measured 50% emptying time.
-The capsule also measures pressure and temperature throughout its transit through the entire gastrointestinal (GI) tract, allowing calculations of total gastrointestinal tract transit time.
+The capsule also measures pressure and temperature during its transit through the entire gastrointestinal tract, allowing calculations of total gastrointestinal tract transit time.
 In 2009, FDA expanded the use of the SmartPill to determine colonic transit time for the evaluation of chronic constipation and to differentiate between slow- versus normal- transit constipation.
 When colonic transit time cannot be determined, small and large bowel transit times combined can be used instead.
 The SmartPill is not for use in pediatric patients.

-POLICYMeasurement of gastrointestinal transit times, including gastric emptying and colonic transit times, using an ingestible pH and pressure capsule is considered investigational for the evaluation of of suspected gastroparesis, constipation, or other gastrointestinal motility disorders.
+Measurement of gastrointestinal transit times, including gastric emptying and colonic transit times, using an ingestible pH and pressure capsule is considered investigational for the evaluation of suspected gastroparesis, constipation, or other gastrointestinal motility disorders.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member’s specific benefit plan language.